 The huge and complex Mechanical Theater and trick fountains of Hellbrunn would have been a marvel to guests in its day - and remains just as marvelous today.

-Other attractions on the palace grounds include a museum in Hellbrunn hall, the Salzburg zoo, and the Steintheater, a rock quarry that was repurposed as a outdoor stone theater.
-Also on display is the pavilion used in the 1964 musical "The Sound of Music."
-Perhaps the best attraction is the Monatsschlösschen, which houses the folklore section of Salzburg's Carolino Augusteum Museum.
+Other attractions on the palace grounds include a museum in Hellbrunn hall, the Salzburg zoo, and the Steintheater, a rock quarry that was repurposed as an outdoor stone theater.
+Also on display is the pavilion used in the 1964 musical “The Sound of Music.”
+Perhaps the best attraction is the Monatsschlösschen, which houses the folklore section of Salzburg’s Carolino Augusteum Museum.
 The charming and unique exhibition displays traditional costumes, furniture styles, and trends of everyday Austrian life in the 1600s.